Skip to main content

 (5) The eligible applicant is responsible for the allocation of scholarship funds if the eligible applicant has selected multiple providers.

-(6) A scholarship under this section shall not be used for the following purposes:
+(6) A scholarship under this section will not be used for the following purposes:

 (a) For a child to attend a public special education program that operates under a contract, compact, or other bilateral agreement between the school district in which the child is entitled to attend school and another school district or other public provider; or